apache/spark/docs/spark-connect-overview.md

 below, the session will be a Spark Connect session.
 With this approach, there is no code change needed to start using Spark Connect.

-Set the `SPARK_REMOTE` environment variable to point to the Spark server we started
+In a terminal window, set the `SPARK_REMOTE` environment variable to point to the Spark server we started above:
-above:

 {% highlight bash %}
-export SPARK_REMOTE="sc://localhost/"
+export SPARK_REMOTE="sc://localhost"
 {% endhighlight %}

-And now start the Spark shell as usual:
+And start the Spark shell as usual:

 <div class="codetabs">